HiFei4869/unlearning_prune/PLAN.md

 - Preserve group-wise pruning structure
 - Consider adding safeguards against catastrophic forgetting
 - Add documentation for unlearning-specific parameters and usage
+- Document all dependencies between components explicitly
+- Changes to one component must cascade appropriately to all dependent components
+- **Important Implementation Notes**:
+  - Always clear gradients between forget and retain computations
+  - Use separate optimizers for importance computation and training
+  - Consider gradient accumulation for larger batch sizes
+  - Monitor memory usage when storing separate gradients
+  - Implement gradient checkpointing if memory becomes a constraint